NicholasDollick/Snooper/README.md

--utc --utc-offset     - offset time information to allign with timezone(+- UTC) -v --verbose          - allow verbose analysis of collected data -vn --verbose_num     - use in conjunction with -v to limit the amount of data returned (default=5)
+-utc --utc-offset     - offset time information to allign with timezone(+- UTC) -v --verbose          - allow verbose analysis of collected data -vn --verbose_num     - use in conjunction with -v to limit the amount of data returned (default=5) --get                 - collect all comments and posts from supplied subreddit -ng --no-graph        - disable printing of graph analyzation

 Examples:
 snooper.py -n mctesty